NaveenKumarReddy8/PythonWorkshop/Chapters_1-5/Chapter_1/merge.md

     The type of dict_datatype is <class 'dict'>

-# Tidbits
+## Tidbits

-The thing which I Love and Hate the most about Python is the dynamic typing.
-We might not know what are the types of parameters we might pass to a function or method.
-If you pass any other type of object as a parameter, **boom** you might see Exceptions raised 👻.
+The thing which I Love the most about Python is the dynamic typing, Due to this we might not know what are the types of parameters we might pass to a function or method.
+If you pass any other type of object as a parameter, **boom** you might see Exceptions raised during the runtime👻.
 Let’s remember that **With great power comes great responsibility** 🕷

 To help the developers with this, from Python 3.6 we have [Type Hints(PEP-484)](https://www.python.org/dev/peps/pep-0484/).